afni/afni/doc/SphinxDocs/FATCAT/FATCAT_All.rst

   separated by a vertical line "|".
-When described, those will often be presented in the following format, ``-option_name {KEY1|KEY2|KEY3|...}``, by which the user is expected to select only one key when actually calling the option in the commandline (e.g., ``-option_name KEY2``);
+When described, those will often be presented in the following format, ``-option_name {KEY1|KEY2|KEY3|...}``, by which the user is expected to select only one key when actually calling the option in the command line (e.g., ``-option_name KEY2``);
-* in commandline examples, non-literal filenames are typed in all-capital letters with descriptive words separated by the underscore character '_', such as ``ROI_FILE``;
+* in command line examples, non-literal filenames are typed in all-capital letters with descriptive words separated by the underscore character '_', such as ``ROI_FILE``;
-* in commandline examples, non-literal numerical arguments would be held by a single capital letter, such as ``X`` or ``Y``.
+* in command line examples, non-literal numerical arguments would be held by a single capital letter, such as ``X`` or ``Y``.